Beloved bride of Christ, understanding your identity in Christ will help you experience the divine romance of His cherishing love for you.

 The maiden’s problem is the same problem that multitudes of believers have experienced throughout the ages and still experience today: her lack of knowledge of her new identity in Christ.

-“Which self-image is closest to the one you currently hold of yourself?”
+Dear reader, which self-image is closest to the one you currently hold of yourself?

 Until next time,